Feeling Out of Control Around Food? Here’s Why

 Do you ever eat a slice of chocolate cake, but spend the entire time berating yourself for eating it?

 Having foods you deem “bad,” “unhealthy,” or “forbidden” can lead to feeling out of control around food.
-Maybe the foods you think you shouldn’t eat or the ones you believe you should limit are the ones you feel the most compulsive around.
+Maybe the foods you think you shouldn’t eat or the ones you believe you should limit are the ones you think the most compulsive around.

 For one thing, thinking you shouldn’t be eating something can decrease the level of enjoyment you derive from the experience, potentially leading you to eat to the point of discomfort or to feel less satisfied.
 It can also contribute to thoughts like, “This is the last time I’m having this.”
-Thoughts like this can result in feeling more out of control around the food as the brain anticipates future restrictions.
+Thoughts like this can result in feeling more out of control around food as the brain anticipates future restrictions.

 For trauma survivors, the concept of permitting yourself to eat foods can feel really fraught.
 “Enjoyment” may bring up some really conflicting thoughts to begin with, especially around food.
 Secondly, diet recovery models like Intuitive Eating are not trauma-informed (no shade, just calling a spade a spade).